pegros/PEG_LIST/help/sfpegActionBarCmp.md

     * Same behaviour as the ldsForm but with the ability to fetch/update data via Apex calls instead of LDS (e.g. to perform callouts to external systems).

+_Note_: Whenever a error occurs, the error message provided is automatically displayed in an error toast popup.

 ### **Mass** Action Types (**massForm** and **massDML**)